 Cashier says her bosses told her to take the $500,000

 There are more than 40 commercial casinos in Colorado.
 They are all in the mountain towns of Black Hawk, Cripple Creek, and Central City.
-Online casinos in Colorado are limited to social and sweepstakes casinos, as real-money online casinos are still prohibited in the state.
+Online casinos in Colorado are limited to social and sweepstakes casinos such as Sweeptastic, as real-money online casinos are still prohibited in the state.

 Eddy’s job at Monarch was handling casino money in the cage as a cashier.
 A Gilpin County District Court affidavit details the possible chain of events involving the theft.

 Just after midnight on March 12, Eddy allegedly received messages by phone and text.
 The senders claimed to be bosses at the casino, and they instructed her to remove money from the cage.
 The excuse they allegedly gave Eddy was it was needed to pay a lawyer on behalf of the casino, according to the affidavit.

 Eddy allegedly came back for more money